 - Man in a Kilt: Often wear them during performances.

-- Metal Scream: Takanori can do Type 3 (high-pitched guttural) and Type 4 (wailing but clean) screams.
+- Metal Scream: Takanori can do Type 3 (high-pitched guttural, such as the one in "Howling") and Type 4 (wailing but clean) screams.

 - Performance Video: "HOWLING", "WE aRE", and "STRENGTH"'s P Vs don't have much else.

 - Sharp-Dressed Man: A majority of promotional photos (including the one above) feature them in suits.
 They've yet to perform them though.

 - Technician Versus Performer: The two guitarists, Hiroshi Shibasaki and SUNAO.
 SUNAO is often the one who gestures to the audience for shouts.